 Credit card debt is center stage in America in the 21st century, even without the effects of COVID-19.
 Most major credit card companies are working with customers to avoid late fees, employ skip-payment options, or implement lower interest rates.
 Once again, members won’t affect any change in their potential financial health until they call their credit card companies and ASK!

 Now, make sure members include those changes in that new budget timeframe and see how it changes their financial health.
 Establishing a savings budget is a central theme for many during the COVID-19 crisis.
 Depending on their field of employment, some members may be in for a longer or shorter unemployment period than others.
 Members or communities might need a bridge to tide them over until their next source of income arrives.
 Regardless of the situation, short-term, small-dollar lending is a necessary facet of any healthy, service-based, community-centric credit union.
 During the COVID-19 pandemic, please join QCash Financial in helping members better their financial health.
-QCash Financial has created a small-dollar lending movement through our Financial Relief Program to provide the access to affordable credit millions of individuals and families need in these extraordinary times.
+QCash Financial has created a small-dollar lending movement to provide access to affordable credit millions of individuals and families need in these extraordinary times.
 Contact us today for more information.